SeismicSystems/unyfy-share/README.md

 ## Compiling circuits and deploying contracts

-We provide dummy circuits in the `circuits-sample` folder.
+We provide dummy circuits in the `circuits-sample` directory.
 The scripts for the automated workflow of compiling the circuits ---> getting the relevant files for proof generation and verification (`.wasm` and `.zkey`) ---> deploying the Solidity verifier on-chain on the Sepolia testnet are provided in `circuits-sample/scripts`.
 They are abstracted away and one only has to run the following commands for end-to-end compiling of circuits and deployment of contracts:

 Installing dependencies: